vmihalko/ksh/README.md

   case, field width, and justification to shell variables.
 * More pattern matching capabilities: KSH-93 allows you to specify extended regular expressions for file and string matches.
-* KSH-93 uses a hierarchal name space for variables.
+* KSH-93 uses a hierarchical name space for variables.
 Compound variables can be defined and variables can be passed by reference.
 In addition, each variable can have one or more disciplines associated with it to intercept assignments and references.